Skip to main content

 File Your Appeal Before the Deadline

 Submit your appeal before the filing deadline.
-Missing it means you're locked in for the year.
+Missing it means you are locked in for the year.
 Michigan: May 31.
 Ohio: March 31.
 Indiana: 45 days from notice.
+Request a Free Property Tax Review to get started before your deadline passes.

 04